Shamshir-e Zomorrodnegar

 Shamshir-e Zomorrodnegār (شمشیر زمردنگار, 'the Emerald-Studded sword') is a sword in the Persian legend Shahnameh.
+It was said to have originally belonged to King Solomon.
 The witch mother of a hideous horned demon called Fulad-zereh used a charm to make his body invulnerable to all weapons except this specific sword.
+In the tale, the hero Amir Arsalan acquires the sword and defeats the demon.

-Shamshir-e Zomorrodnegār was forged by Kāve for the Legendary Persian Prince Milad.
-After Milad's death in the 7th story of Shahnameh the sword was carefully guarded by Fulad-Zereh, not only because it was a valuable weapon, and indeed the only weapon that could harm the demon, but also because wearing it was a charm against magic.
-A wound inflicted by this sword could only be treated by a special potion made from a number of ingredients, including Fulad-Zereh's brain.
+Shamshir-e Zomorrodnegār was forged by Kāve for the legendary Persian Prince Milad.
+After Milad's death in the 7th story of Shahnameh the sword was carefully guarded by Fulad-zereh, not only because it was a valuable weapon, and indeed the only weapon that could harm the demon, but also because wearing it was a charm against magic.
+A wound inflicted by this sword could only be treated by a special potion made from a number of ingredients, including Fulad-zereh's brain.

+In popular culture

+The sword appears in the 2023 game Assassin's Creed Mirage as an Isu sword.